 Good police are pressured to not incriminate those that aren’t.
 In the Rodney King beating, eight officers other than the four beating him stood by and watched.
 All eight returned to their precincts and filled out reports and not a single one mentioned the beating.
+In Chicago, officer Van Dyke’s fellow officers, supervisor, and superintendent all contributed to the cover-up.
 Officers argue that their overall aim is to protect lives, including black lives, in crime-ridden communities, and they are under constant stress as they deal with suspects brandishing weapons.
 They have only a split second to make their decisions.
 Innocent officers were recently slain in New York and Hattiesburg, Mississippi to avenge police brutality.
-In 2016, African American sniper (and veteran) Micah Johnson killed five white officers and wounded seven others at an otherwise peaceful Black Lives Matter rally.
-Avenging murders by killing innocent officers is equally unjust and only puts other police more on edge and likely to shoot first and ask questions later.
+In 2016, African American sniper (and veteran) Micah Xavier Johnson killed five white officers and wounded nine others at an otherwise peaceful Black Lives Matter rally in Dallas.
+Avenging murders by killing innocent officers is equally unjust and only puts other police elsewhere more on edge and likely to shoot first and ask questions later.
 Meanwhile, open carry laws give police even less time to make their split-second decisions.
 Luckily, in the Dallas case, the police had the restraint in the confusion and heat of the moment to not open fire on numerous peaceful activists toting semi-automatic assault rifles, and vice-versa.

 The way cities react to such tragedies has varied.
 Some cities improved things by putting more black police on the streets in inner-city neighborhoods.
 In precincts where it’s possible, it’s helpful to team partners of different races.
 In 1960s Newark, black voters took advantage of their voting rights to get on the city council, improving community-police relations.
 After the Detroit riots of the ’60s, middle-class Whites abandoned their inner-city homes and businesses altogether in a dramatic example of White Flight and the resulting donut effect, whereby a ring of prosperous white suburbs surrounds a decaying core.
 In Ferguson, Missouri the police and National Guard had access to more firepower than most police in the 1960s because of the post-9/11 War on Terror.
 That’s disturbing on one level but also precluded worse rioting and bloodshed.
 One constructive step forward is police wearing body cameras.
 In Rialto, California complaints against police dropped 88% once officers wore cameras.
 In 1993, two years after the Rodney King beating, Los Angeles approached the Justice Department for ideas about how to improve community relations.
 Their resulting consent decree guidelines were similar to those arranged in other cities like Oakland, New Orleans, and Albuquerque.
 They usually include mandatory body cameras, biracial partners on patrol, restrictions against arresting whole neighborhoods full of young, loitering, black men to sort out later at the station, and, in Los Angeles, taking social service workers along on calls involving mentally ill suspects.
 In 2016, Ferguson and Baltimore agreed to consent decrees but, in 2017, Attorney General Jeff Sessions advised local police departments against using such guidelines to reform their departments and, on his last day in office in 2019, issued a memo prohibiting the DOJ from working with departments on general policy issues.